 Group's Disclosure Policy has approved by the Board of Directors was drafted in accordance with article 431.°, n.° 3, first paragraph and article 434.°, n.° 1 in Part VIII of Regulation (EU) No. 575/2013.
 This Policy aims to ensure that the disclosure requirements laid down in Part VIII of CRR, are subject (at least) to the same level of verification and internal procedures than the management information disclosed in the Annual Report and Accounts and to establish the internal controls and procedures in place to assess their appropriateness.
-In this context, the Board of Directors and heads of department are responsible to establish and maintain an adequate and efficient internal control system to support information disclosures, including the disclosure requirements laid down in Part VIII of CRR, ensuring as well their appropriateness and verification.
+In this context, the Board of Directors and heads of department are responsible to establish and maintain an adequate and efficient internal control system to support information disclosures, including the disclosure requirements laid down in Part VIII of CRR, ensuring their appropriateness and verification as well.

-Statement
+Statement of responsibility

-The Board of Directors of Banco Finantia certifies that the present document was prepared with reference to 31 December 2023 and that the procedures deemed necessary for the public disclosure of the information have been carried out and that, to the best of their knowledge, all the information disclosed is true and reliable.
+The Board of Directors of Banco Finantia declares that the present document was prepared with reference to 31 December 2024 and that the procedures deemed necessary for the public disclosure of the information accordance with the requirements of Part VIII of the CRR and the respective guidelines issued in this regard by the EBA have been implemented.